tfolkersen/SEGClobber/README.md

 "SEGClobber - A Linear Clobber Solver" (TODO properly reference this)

 ## Basic Usage
-1. Create a `build` directory, then build SEGClobber using CMake:
+1. From the project's root directory, create a `build` directory, then build SEGClobber using CMake:
 ```
 mkdir build && cd build
 ```